LMV5/a-rent/README.md

 ## Technologies Used:
 - Next.js: A React framework for building server-rendered web applications.
 - React: JavaScript library for building user interfaces.
-- MongoDB: NoSQL database used for storing property and user data.
+- MongoDB + Mongoose: NoSQL database used for storing property and user data.
 - Tailwind CSS: Utility-first CSS framework used for styling the application.
 - NextAuth.js: Authentication library for Next.js applications, used for user authentication and session management.
 - React Toastify: React component for displaying toast notifications.